 - National Science Foundation: Data management plans are required for all NSF proposals.
 Each Directorate has its own content requirements for data management plans; however, program solicitations that provide specific guidance/instructions on data management plans supersede Directorate-wide guidance and must be followed.

-- UWM Data Publishing Guide: In addition to various federal agency data sharing requirements, many academic journals also require researchers to share data following publication.
+- UWM Data Publishing Guide (PDF): In addition to various federal agency data sharing requirements, many academic journals also require researchers to share data following publication.

 Frequently Requested Information

 SciENcv, My NCBI, NSF, NIH, and Biographical Sketches

 In response to changes in biosketch formats at both NIH and NSF, NIH has developed the Science Experts Network Curriculum Vitae [SciENcv] system.
 SciENcv allows researchers to develop a “master CV” which can then be tailored to specific grant applications.
 Currently SciENcv can produce properly formatted biographical sketches for NIH and NSF applications; it is anticipated that SciENcv will be expanded to produce biographical sketches for other agencies in the future.

 In addition to the CV function, SciENcv has been linked to NIH‘s My NCBI system, which assists researchers in complying with the NIH Public Access Policy by conducting automatic searches through PubMed, and maintaining a list of bibliographic citations for researchers’ work.
 My NCBI is able to “feed” data to SciENcv for researchers, thereby reducing administrative workload associated with generating biographical sketches through the SciENcv system.

 Researchers are not required to use My NCBI and SciENcv for the development of biographical sketches; these tools have been developed as a flexible system to help researchers manage their biographical data.
 Researchers may continue to compile their biographical sketch using whatever tools they prefer, so long as the final product complies with NIH and NSF requirements.